 I no longer need to be perfect or achieve perfection.
 I just need to keep making progress and by doing so, I will, sometimes slowly and sometime quickly, get ever closer to my goal.
 When it happens quickly I am grateful.
 When it happens slowly I am patient.

 I will always be an addict.
 I accept that, but what I wouldn’t accept was that I will always be a sex addict or an alcoholic etc. I have a choice as to where and how I focus my attention.
-I am no longer chose to focus on addicts and thus I am no longer addicted to anything.
+I no longer choose to focus on addictions and thus I am no longer addicted to anything.
 It wasn’t easy, but it is simple and if I can do it then you can do it too.
 Remember,

 keep coming back, it works if you work it so work it you’re worth it.

 I will never stop working the program because Step 12 says: